 One of the lovely things about being a teacher for a while is that ex-students pop up in unusual places.

-I was really incredibly flattered to be asked by my ex-student Freddie Matthews, who heads up the events at the British Museum in London, to co-present an evening event at the Museum on the subject of the Buddhist path and the experience of mind.
+I was really incredibly flattered to be asked by my ex-student Freddie Matthews, who heads up the events at the British Museum in London, to co-present with other practitioners an evening event at the Museum on the subject of the Buddhist path and the experience of mind.

 Even more delightful was the fact that I will be sharing the podium with Ajahn Sundara from Amaravati Monastery in Hemel Hempstead.